kataw/kataw/test/__snapshot__/parser/statements/block/gen/unclosed_parens/x007bx007bx007b_x0026x002f_function_whilex007dx007d.md

 ✖ Expected a `;` - start: 4, end: 5
 ✖ Expression expected - start: 6, end: 8
 ✖ Unterminated regular expression - start: 8, end: 9
+✖ The parser expected to find a '}' to match the '{' token here - start: 26, end: 26
+✖ The parser expected to find a '}' to match the '{' token here - start: 26, end: 26
+✖ The parser expected to find a '}' to match the '{' token here - start: 26, end: 26

 ```